MichaelRodionov/TODOList/README.md

 ```
 ---
 Deployment will be done automatically due to configured CI/CD process (GitHub Action pipeline) with the help of workflow todolist.yaml
 An application will run on your hostname
+## Database management
+A special postgres_adminer container has been launched for convenient database management and monitoring.
+By going to hostname:8080 you can send SQL queries, view tables, etc.